envere/FinTrack/README.md

 # FinTrack by Team NigerianPrince

-## Milestone 1

-- Proposed Orbital Tier: Apollo 11

 ## Overview
+Proposed level of achievement: Apollo 11

 This is a stock portfolio tracker that helps users to conveniently track their financial assets and dividend yield, personalised to include various miscellaneous fees independent of stock value.
 Users will be able to create accounts and fill in their respective data.

-The app will display graphs to visualise users' portfolios and track dividends.
+The app will display graphs to visualise user portfolios and track dividends.

 ## Motivation
 Keeping track of your stock portfolio can be tiresome and inconvenient especially when your portfolio gets too big which may result in information overload!This app, like many other stock portfolio apps out in the market, aims to be a convenient stop for users to collate their data in a single app.